-I have more than 15 years of professional experience in community and public health in humanitarian crises and developing country-settings, including as a community health worker, medical doctor, and recently as specialised expert and head of metrics, analytics and technology for Valid International.
-I have expertise in spatial epidemiology, geo-statistics, and statistical programming using R. In my recent role as Head of Measures for Valid International, I led the design, development and implementation of innovative surveys and assessments on health and nutrition and bespoke analytical approaches that leverage the advantages of Bayesian statistics and resampling techniques.
+I am an independent public health consultant with more than 20 years of professional experience in community and public health in humanitarian crises and developing country-settings, including as a community health worker, medical doctor, and most recently as the Head of Valid Measures, the specialised metrics, analytics and technology unit of Valid International.
+I have expertise in spatial epidemiology, geo-statistics, cartography and statistical programming.
+In my role as head of Valid Measures, I led the design, development and implementation of innovative surveys and assessments on health and nutrition and bespoke analytical approaches that leverage the advantages of Bayesian statistics and resampling techniques.
+I am a founding member of Katilingban, a collective of public health and nutrition experts and practitioners.
+I am currently a consulting research data scientist for EcoHealth Alliance to support its computational analytics work in support of pandemic preparedness and One Health research and a Senior Research and Teaching Associate at the Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine, University of Oxford.

 Master of Public Health, 2005